xerial/sbt-sonatype/README.md

 ## Commands

 ### Multi-Step Commands:
+Usually, we only need to run `sonatypeBundleRelease` command in sbt-sonatype:
 * __sonatypeBundleRelease__
   * If `sonatypeCredentialHost` is set to a host other than the Sonatype Central portal, this command will run a sequence of commands `; sonatypePrepare; sonatypeBundleUpload; sonatypeRelease` in one step.
   * If `sonatypeCredentialHost` is set to the Sonatype Central portal, this command will default to the **sonatypeCentralRelease** command.